dortiz5/ihealth-pinns-workshop/README.md

 #### 3. Install dependencies

 It is now time to install the dependencies for our code, for example PyTorch.
-The project has been packaged with a [`pinn-ihealth-tutorial.toml`](pinn-ihealth-tutorial.toml) so can be installed in one go.
+The project has been packaged with a [`pyproject.toml`](pyproject.toml) so can be installed in one go.
 From within the root directory in a active virtual environment run:
 ```
 pip install .